-Trinity CE Primary School was awarded the Safer Schools mark in July 2016 in recognition of the whole school approach to making schools a safe place for everyone.
+Trinity CE Primary School continues to be awarded the Safer Schools mark in recognition of the whole school approach to making schools a safe place for everyone.

 Our school is a ‘Safer School’

 West Mercia Police and Shropshire Council support our school with the Safer School initiative.
 We are an accredited ‘Safer School’ and proud of our Safer School sign and certificate.
 The accreditation is reviewed every two years.

 The initiative is a holistic, practical and realistic approach to school security and personal safety.
 It gives our school a clear focus on the subject and turns a negative subject into a positive one.
 It sets a minimum standard for school security.

 The school has recognised the link between a successful school, pupil contentment, parent satisfaction, community involvement and the implementation of an effective risk management systems.

 Through the risk management system the school intends to establish the safety and security of staff, pupils and their property as a priority.
 This will be achieved by monitoring activity in and around school in a structured manner.
 Stakeholders in the school will be fully conversant with the system and will be actively encouraged to make constructive contributions.

 The school will undertake to reduce levels of anti-social and/or criminal activity through the accurate recording of incidents with specific details and locations: this will allow preventative actions to be taken in conjunction with all stakeholders.

 The school has committed to developing systems which will enable staff and pupils to concentrate on the process of education, secure in the knowledge that the environment in which they are working is as safe as possible.